The Rescue (1929 film)

-The Rescue is a 1929 American Pre-Code romantic adventure film directed by Herbert Brenon, and produced by Samuel Goldwyn.
+The Rescue is a 1929 American sound pre-Code romantic adventure film directed by Herbert Brenon, and produced by Samuel Goldwyn.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The screenplay was written by Elizabeth Meehan, based on the 1920 novel by Joseph Conrad.
 The music score is by Hugo Riesenfeld.
 The film stars Ronald Colman and Lili Damita.